Image: Shutterstock

 What Should You Do If You Have Postpartum Joint Pain or Arthritis?

-Some measures that might help in managing and treating postpartum joint pain or arthritis are:
+Some measures that might help in managing and treating postpartum joint stiffness or arthritis are:

 - See a doctor: Seek medical help if you already have arthritis.
 The doctor may give treatment to minimize pain, reduce joint damage, and improve the quality of life.
 You could only achieve them through regular follow-ups and by following the recommended treatment.

-- Have a balanced diet: Work out a healthy diet plan with your nutritionist.
+- Have a balanced diet: Plan a healthy post pregnancy diet with your nutritionist.
 Include low-calorie, low-fat foods, and plan your meals and snacks in a way that you are having a balanced diet.
+Your doctor may advise you to include omega-3-rich foods and supplements such as fish oil to help with inflammation and improve the health of joints and muscles (20).

 - Improve your self-management skills: You may join a self-management education program to learn skills to manage arthritis.
 It could help you gain control over your health, manage pain and its symptoms, reduce stress levels, improve mood, and communicate better with your doctor (5).